codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

+For GitOps, Codefresh offers the option of installing Hosted and Hybrid GitOps Runtimes.
+Hosted GitOps Runtimes are fully managed and maintained by Codefresh.
+For a comparison, see [Hosted vs. Hybrid GitOps]({{site.baseurl}}/docs/installation/installation-options/#hosted-vshybrid-gitops).

-Set up your environment with the Hosted GitOps Runtime to leverage Codefresh GitOps capabilities.
+This article describes how to install the Hosted GitOps Runtime to leverage GitOps capabilities.<br>
+For Hybrid GitOps Runtime installation, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).

+>**NOTE**
+You can install a _single Hosted GitOps Runtime per Codefresh account_.

 ## System requirements for Hosted GitOps Runtimes